Sexuality and the Church of Jesus Christ of Latter-day Saints: Gender

-Gender identity and roles play an important part in Mormon theology which teaches a strict binary of spiritual gender as literal offspring of divine parents.
+Gender identity and roles play an important part in LDS theology which teaches a strict binary of spiritual gender as literal offspring of Heavenly Parents.
 Part of Sunday Church meetings are currently divided by biological sex, and for most of the 1800s church presidents Joseph Smith and Brigham Young had men, women, and children sit separately for all Sunday meetings.
-Expressions and identities for sexuality and gender are "separate, but related" aspects of a person and stem from similar biological origins.
-As far as gender minorities, Church leaders have stated that they have unfinished business in teaching on the difficult and sensitive topic of transgender individuals.
-In the past, church president Joseph Fielding Smith, stated that he believed that those who did not reach the celestial kingdom in the afterlife would be "neither man nor woman, merely immortal beings".
+According to the American Psychological Association, expressions and identities for sexuality and gender are "separate, but related" aspects of a person, and stem from similar biological origins.